vinnydiehl/nds_toolkit/README.md

 If you want to help develop on this code, feel free!
 If any contributions are made to this tool that give it features that Demonic722's version does not have, I will work to implement that feature in his version as well.
+See the [Contributing](#contributing) section below if you're new at this.
+If you're familiar with GitHub and know what you're doing, just don't develop on any of the main branches- create your own branch off of inbound, and be sure to submit your pull request to inbound.

 The code is in the ```src``` directory.
-If you are a user of this program, follow the build instructions below to get it installed on your computer.
-If you would like to develop, well, here's the code!
-I only ask that you style your code to look consistent with the other code in this project, and do not ask for your code to be pulled into the central, trunk, or release branches.
+If you are a user of this program, follow the install instructions immediately below to get it installed on your computer.

 ## Installation